-- “Keep a good eye on judges and stewards when you’re being told to go up a gear.
+- Keep a good eye on judges and stewards when you’re being told to go up a gear.

-- “If you think your horse is going to get upset when it comes to lots of horses galloping, turn a circle and wait – give people their space and in turn your horse isn’t going to get so upset.”
+- If you think your horse is going to get upset when it comes to lots of horses galloping, turn a circle and wait – give people their space and in turn your horse isn’t going to get so upset.

-- Present a fat cob; if you have to overload it with weight to ‘make’ it a cob, then it isn’t one,” adds Simon.
+- Present a fat cob; if you have to overload it with weight to make it a cob, then it isn’t right for the class.